How Terraform Infrastructure as Code (IaC) Works

 }

 The above code snippet will authenticate the user using AWS IAM account credentials.
-It also sets some important environment variables like “region” to tell AWS to build necessary resource in “us-east-1” region.
+It also sets some important environment variables like “region” to tell AWS to build necessary resources in “us-east-1” region.
 It is important to configure the provider before using it to build resources.

 Step 3: Define an aws_vpc Resource